tinify/wordpress-plugin/readme.txt

 = Getting started =

 Install this plugin and obtain your free API key from https://tinypng.com/developers.
-The first 500 compressions per month are completely free, so roughly 100 images can be uploaded to WordPress for free, no strings attached!
-You can also change which of the generated thumbnail sizes should be compressed, because each one of them counts as a compression.
-And if you’re a heavy user, you can compress more than 500 images per month for a small additional fee per image.
+With a free account you can compress roughly 100 images each month (based on a regular WordPress installation).
+The exact number depends on the number of thumbnail sizes you use.
+You can change which of the generated thumbnail sizes should be compressed, because each one of them counts as a compression.
+And if you’re a heavy user, you can compress more images for a small additional fee per image.

 = Multisite support =